Jdeww/Mesa-U-Hacks-2.0/README.md

 - Check that questions.txt exists in OutputFiles
 - Verify AI processing completed successfully

-For more help, contact ace.maharjan@csueastbay.edu :)
+For more help, contact ace.maharjan@csueastbay.edu or darien.chau@csueastbay.edu :)